-This is how Jesus Christ was born.
-Mary his mother had been given to Joseph in marriage but before they lived together, she was found to be pregnant through the Holy Spirit.
-Then Joseph, her husband, made plans to divorce her in all secrecy.
-He was an upright man, and in no way did he want to discredit her.
-While he was pondering over this, an angel of the Lord appeared to him in a dream and said, «Joseph, descendant of David, do not be afraid to take Mary as your wife.
-She has conceived by the Holy Spirit, and now she will bear a son.
-You shall call him “Jesus” for He will save his people from their sins».
-All this happened in order to fulfill what the Lord had said through the prophet: «The virgin will conceive and bear a son, and He will be called Emmanuel» which means: “God-with-us”.
+Now this is how the birth of Jesus Christ came about.
+When his mother Mary was betrothed to Joseph, but before they lived together, she was found with child through the Holy Spirit.
+Joseph her husband, since he was a righteous man, yet unwilling to expose her to shame, decided to divorce her quietly.
+Such was his intention when, behold, the angel of the Lord appeared to him in a dream and said, “Joseph, son of David, do not be afraid to take Mary your wife into your home.
+For it is through the Holy Spirit that this child has been conceived in her.
+She will bear a son and you are to name him Jesus, because he will save his people from their sins.”
+All this took place to fulfill what the Lord had said through the prophet: Behold, the virgin shall be with child and bear a son, and they shall name him Emmanuel, which means “God is with us.”

-Action of the day: Believe in God and His divine work in you.
+Action of the day: Believe that God is active in you.

 + Fr.
 Agustí ALTISENT i Altisent Monk of Santa Maria de Poblet

-Today, Jesus' genealogy, the Saviour that had to come and be born of Mary, shows us how the work of God is interwoven into human history, and how God acts in the secret and silence of every single day.
+Today, Jesus' genealogy, the Savior that had to come and be born of Mary, shows us how the work of God is interwoven into human history, and how God acts in the secret and silence of every single day.
 At the same time, we can see his reliability to accomplish his promises.
-Even Ruth and Rahab (cf. Mt 1:5), foreigners, converted to the faith of the only God (and Rahab was a harlot!), were our Saviour's ancestors.
+Even Ruth and Rahab (cf. Mt 1:5), foreigners, converted to the faith of the only God, were our Savior's ancestors.

-Further away, in Today's Gospel, we see how Mary was advised she would conceive God, the Saviour of his People.
+Further away, in Today's Gospel, we see how Mary was advised she would conceive God, the Savior of his People.
 And let us realize that this girl, virgin and Jesus' mother, had to be also our mother.
-The special election of Mary, «Blessed are you among women, and blessed is the child you will bear!» (Lk 1:42), makes us to admire God's tenderness in his way of proceeding; because He did not redeem us —so to speak— “by remote control”, but by closely binding himself with our family and our history.
-Who could ever imagine God to be so great and so simple as to so intimately bind himself to us?
+The special election of Mary, “Most blessed are you among women, and blessed is the fruit of your womb” (Lk 1:42), makes us admire God's tenderness in his way of proceeding; because He did not redeem us —so to speak— “by remote control”, but by closely binding himself with our family and our history.
+Who could ever imagine God to be so great and so acquiescent as to so intimately bind Himself to us?